20220856/WebScriptingGroup/part2.1-requirements-analysis-report.md

 Additionally, we performed a stakeholder analysis, ensuring that all new and existing parties are accounted for.
 Notably, Tongariro Cinemas' interactions with film licensing companies will shift greatly, from primarily telephone-based *(and overall, rather inconvenient)* to fully digital.
 One stakeholder that is NOT affected by the changes in modernisation of the premises at this time is the Café, leased by Moriarty Catering Co. - none of the systems overhauled belong to the café, therefore the general operation of the lessee will be unaffected.

 Finally, we performed a Document Analysis/Review of the existing documentation of systems at Tongariro Cinemas, making clear that the financial systems *(currently entirely analogue)* are entirely out-of-date, and not up to the modern standard.
+Financial records were performed entirely by hand, including processing of customer payments, deduction of taxes, processing of employee payments, and financial reinvestment within the business.
+Worryingly, some of this documentation was incomplete, meaning the current storage and organisational systems are also lacking.
+These issues further reinforced the need for a fully digital financial management suite, and full modernisation of management systems.

 ### Modelling Requirements
+The modelling of requirements effectively consists of the means that will be undertaken in order to fulfill above objectives, presented as a visual medium.
+The requirements model is available below.

 ### Business Domain Models